These Are the 10 Books on Power and Influence Everyone Needs to Read

 - Liking – People are easily persuaded by other people that they like.

 - Scarcity – Perceived scarcity will generate demand.

-If one carefully understands the reasoning behind these 6 pillars and manages to successfully internalize them, one can definitely gain advantage in social settings.
-Those principles are widely used by marketers and business people and are the foundations upon any salesperson can build a successful career.
+If one carefully understands the reasoning behind these 6 pillars and manages to successfully internalize them, one can definitely stand out in social settings.
+These principles are widely used by marketers and business people and constitute the foundations upon any salesperson can build a successful career.